CHURCH — MuSic

 Music at Holy Apostles

-Whether it be worship, a special event, a celebration, or a more somber occasion, our exceptional choir and the spectacular sound of the van den Heuvel organ creates a unique ambiance that our community has come to expect and love.
+Whether it be worship, a special event, a celebration, or a more somber occasion, our exceptional choir and the spectacular sound of the van den Heuvel organ creates a unique ambiance beloved in our community.

 A brief history of our church organ